surviveRuins/Horizon/README.md

 ---

 Unilke other tools, Horizon doesn't pre-generate Permutations for the domain names that should be monitored.
 Instead the tool uses 4 Detection functions to check the live streamed Certificate Transparency data for the squatting methods.

-As with many Security tool, the risk for false positives is high.
-This is especially true for TypoSquatting-detection as it uses the Damerau-Levenshtein-Distance which only keeps track of edits needed to transform string1 into string2, omitting context.